© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Capel Isaf Cemetery is a scheduled monument protected by Cadw under reference CM387.
 View the official record →

-Capel Isaf Cemetery is a medieval burial ground located in Carmarthenshire, Wales, associated with a chapel site of medieval date.
+Capel Isaf Cemetery is a medieval burial ground located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under the reference CM387.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM387.

 Capel Isaf Cemetery dates from the medieval period, and is classified as a cemetery.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Capel Isaf Cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM387.